-In other words, your ultimate focus is to create useful content that people will read, feel excited about and willingly share with others.
+In other words, your ultimate focus is to create useful content that people will read, feel excited about and willingly share with others on social media.

 Many freelance writers and journalists are making a living writing for online magazine publications.
 As an example, Carol Tice, founder of FreelanceWritersDen.com, earns a 6-figure income writing for online magazines.

 She also generates thousands of visitors from her articles on Forbes, Entrepreneur, Copyblogger and more.

 As a result of that, he gained extra traction, enhanced his brand image and attracted more visitors to his blog.